 Erin Aeran Chung is the Charles D. Miller Associate Professor of East Asian Politics in the Department of Political Science at the Johns Hopkins University.
-She previously served as the director of the East Asian Studies Program, and the co-director of the Racism, Immigration, and Citizenship (RIC) Program.
+She previously served as the director of the East Asian Studies Program and the co-director of the Racism, Immigration, and Citizenship (RIC) Program.

-She has been a Mansfield Foundation U.S.-Japan Network for the Future Program Scholar (2012–2014), an SSRC Abe Fellow at the University of Tokyo and Korea University, an advanced research fellow at Harvard University's Weatherhead Center for International Affairs Program on U.S.-Japan Relations, and a Japan Foundation fellow at Saitama University.
-In 2012–2013, she served on the Executive Committee of the newly established Migration and Citizenship section of the American Political Science Association and is currently co-editor of the Cambridge University Press Elements Social Science Series on the Politics and Society of East Asia.
+She has been a Mansfield Foundation U.S.-Japan Network for the Future Program Scholar, an SSRC Abe Fellow at the University of Tokyo and Korea University, an advanced research fellow at Harvard University's Weatherhead Center for International Affairs Program on U.S.-Japan Relations, and a Japan Foundation fellow at Saitama University.
+She also served on the Executive Committee of the Migration and Citizenship Section of the American Political Science Association and is currently co-editor of the Cambridge University Press Elements Social Science Series on the Politics and Society of East Asia.

-She specializes in East Asian political economy, international migration, civil society, and comparative racial politics.
-Her first book, Immigration and Citizenship in Japan, was published by Cambridge University Press in 2010 and translated into Japanese and published by Akashi Shoten in 2012.
-She is currently completing her second book, Immigrant Incorporation in East Asian Democracies, under contract at Cambridge University Press.
+Professor Chung specializes in East Asian political economy, international migration, civil society, and comparative racial politics.
+Her first book, Immigration, and Citizenship in Japan was published by Cambridge University Press in 2010 and translated into Japanese and published by Akashi Shoten in 2012.
+Her second book, Immigrant Incorporation in East Asian Democracies, is under contract at Cambridge University Press.
 She was recently awarded a grant from the Academy of Korean Studies (AKS) to support the completion of her third book project on Citizenship, Social Capital, and Racial Politics in the Korean Diaspora.
-At Hopkins, Professor Chung teaches undergraduate courses on Japanese, Korean, East Asian, and Asian American politics and graduate courses on civil society, citizenship and immigration politics, the political economy of development, democratization, and racial politics.
+At Hopkins, Professor Chung teaches undergraduate courses on Japanese, Korean, East Asian, and Asian American politics and graduate courses on civil society, citizenship and immigration politics, the political economy of development, democratization, and comparative racial politics.